atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 While doing the spatial aggregation, we need to decide whether we want to transform the data first and then aggregate it (transformation-before-aggregation) or aggregate it and then transform it (aggregation-before-transformation).
-This decision is based on the whether the phenomenon in consideration is occurring at the local (grid or individual) scale or at the larger administrative units (country, state, county, etc.) scale.
-Also, it matters what variable is being consideration.
+This decision is based on whether the phenomenon in consideration is occurring at the local (grid or individual) scale or at the larger administrative units (country, state, county, etc.) scale.
+Also, it matters what variable is under consideration.
 For example, doing aggregation-before-transformation for temperature will distort the signal less that doing it for precipitation.
 This is because precipitation is highly local both temporally and spatially; it could